 Areas of Expertise: Language and linguistics

-Vahid is an Associate Professor of Linguistics and Course Leader for ARU's BA (Hons) English Language and Linguistics.
+Vahid is Deputy Head of School for Humanities and Social Sciences, Associate Professor of Linguistics and Course Leader for ARU's BA (Hons) English Language and Linguistics.

 Vahid is a linguist doing research on pragmatics – i.e. the use of language in context.
 Vahid is interested in finding out how people use language in daily, routine and emerging situations.